mithril-security/blindai-preview/docs/index.md

 ________________________________________________________

 <font size="5"><span style="font-weight: 200">
-An AI model deployment solution which ensures users' data remains private every step of the way.
+An AI model deployment solution which ensures users' data remains private every step of the way.</font></span>

 ## What is BlindAI?
 ________________________________________________________